isomerpages/moe-zhenghuasec/pages/2025 Secondary 1 Registration Exercise.md

 <br>
 </p>
 <p>As part of our efforts to go green, all registrations for PSG will be
 done online.
-Please take a moment to go to the <a href="https://go.gov.sg/sec1psg24" rel="noopener noreferrer nofollow" target="_blank">link</a> for the registration form for the three programmes stated above.
+Please take a moment to go to the <a href="https://go.gov.sg/psgregistration25" rel="noopener noreferrer nofollow" target="_blank">link</a> for the registration form for the programmes stated above.
 Alternatively, you may scan the QR code for the registration form.
 Please allow us seven working days to process your registration.
 <br>
 <br>